 How big are the classes in Maths?

 This varies depending on the needs of the students in a year group.
 Classes can range from groups of 3 through to 30.
-In our current year 7 group we have two classes of just 20 students and another two classes of 27.

 How can I help my child prepare for September?